Historic John Brown statue in KCK vandalized with racial slurs and a swastika

 "It was a sickening sight," said Whitehead.
 "There are racists and Nazis still around.
 It suggests that John Brown provokes a visceral reaction in these people. "

 Whitehead said he made a police report.
-The Kansas City, Kan., Police Department did not immediately respond to questions about the incident.
+Kansas City, Kan. police spokesperson Thomas Tomasic said officers were dispatched to the statue at 27th Street and Sewell Avenue shortly after 2 p.m.

 Never miss a local story.